zniper/rhaptos2.repo/docs/weirdbugs.rst

   ET as little endian is 21573, but GET sent by HTTP *to* a wsgi server is going to be funny - cos wsgi servers are not http servers...

+* when booting a container (seemingly the last numbered/built container) it's netowkr stack does not come up.
+You need to login to console (lxc-console -n cnx4) and just ping anywhere.
+  I have modified rc.local to ping -c 3 www.google.com just to acheive thois